 Image credit: The Washington Post

-Environmental justice is the fair treatment of people of all races, incomes, and cultures with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
-Environmental justice advocates for the people who are the most impacted by pollution.
-Impacted residents need to be in the room when decisions are being made and policies are being enacted that will impact their health, welfare and quality of life.
+Environmental justice is “the fair treatment of people of all races, incomes, and cultures with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.”
+Environmental justice looks like having impacted residents in the room when decisions are being made and policies are being enacted that will impact their health, welfare and quality of life.
 More than being present in the room, they need to have significant input and the final say to what kinds of projects, initiatives, and resources are advanced, and how they get applied.

-In the ‘80’s, environmental justice was a new concept but didn’t initially get a lot of support., However, the movement has made tremendous strides thanks to advocates like Dr. Robert Bullard.
+In the ‘80’s, environmental justice was a new concept but didn’t initially get a lot of support.
+However, the movement has made tremendous strides thanks to Dr. Robert Bullard and advocates.

 Dr. Robert Bullard was born in 1946 into a family that defied the odds of their time.
-In 1875, 10 years after the official abolishment of slavery in the U.S., his great-grandparents acquired several hundred acres of timberland in Elba, Alabama.
+In 1875, 10 years after the official abolishment of slavery in the United States, his great-grandparents acquired several hundred acres of timberland in Elba, Alabama.
 As property owners, his parents and grandparents were able to vote under the Jim Crow laws.
 Dr. Bullard and his siblings were able to go to college due to income from harvesting timber from the land.
-Dr. Bullard graduated from his undergrad program, in the midst of the Vietnam War.
+In 1968, Dr. Bullard graduated from Alabama A&M University with a Bachelors in Government, in the midst of the Vietnam War.
 He was drafted, but never deployed.
-Dr. Bullard went on to get his masters and a Ph.D. in sociology.
+Dr. Bullard went on to get his Masters in Sociology from Clark Atlanta University in 1972 and a Ph.D. in Sociology from Iowa State University in 1976.

 The data also highlighted that not all communities have access to the zoning process that protects them.
 This left them vulnerable to petrochemical plants, refineries, and coal plants because they were not able to adequately advocate for themselves.
 Big polluters followed the path of least resistance which means they usually end up developing in low-income communities and communities of color that lack the resources to fight them.